-I grew up in a family where medical journals littered the coffee table, and found a passion following discoveries as they walk out of those academic pages and into the complications of the broader world.
+I grew up in a family where medical journals littered the coffee table, and found a passion interrogating how those same academic discoveries shape America's scientific and political principles, healthcare, and health habits.

 I got my start in journalism with The Atlantic's science, health, and technology team after college, and have covered reproductive health, the FDA, wellness trends, and more as a reporter at TIME and as a freelancer.
 Currently, I'm an editor at Science News, where I work with staff and freelance writers and manage our print health column.